Pure C*-algebras: Introduction

-The Toms-Winter conjecture is also closely related to pureness, which we view as a property lying between (2) and (3).
-Indeed, as mentioned above, $\mathcal{Z}$-stability implies pureness, which in turn implies strict comparison of positive elements; see \cref{prp:ZStablePure}.
-Further, among separable, simple, unital, non-elementary \ca{s}, pureness implies $\mathcal{Z}$-stability under the additional assumption of locally finite nuclear dimension \cite{Win12NuclDimZstable}, and strict comparison of positive elements implies pureness under the additional assumption of a positive solution to the Rank Problem.
-Such a positive solution has been obtained for \ca{s} of stable rank one \cite{Thi20RksOps, AntPerRobThi22CuntzSR1}.
+The Toms-Winter conjecture is closely related to pureness, which we view as a property lying between~(2) and~(3).
+Indeed, $\mathcal{Z}$-stability implies pureness, which in turn implies strict comparison of positive elements; see \cref{prp:ZStablePure}.
+Further, strict comparison of positive elements implies pureness under the additional assumption of a positive solution to the Rank Problem; see \cref{sec:prelimns}.
+Such a positive solution has been obtained for \ca{s} of real rank zero \cite{EllRor06Perturb} and of stable rank one \cite{Thi20RksOps, AntPerRobThi22CuntzSR1}.